-Long and Shiny
+Long & Shiny

-Apart from the seat, Avantura Choppers sources a lot of its parts from specialist companies abroad – the engine from S&S, the brakes from Beringer and the tyres from Avon.
-First, let’s address the heart of the matter.
-Both these motorcycles are powered by an air-cooled 2,032cc V-twin motor.
-Since they are currently in the process of being homologated by ARAI, Avantura Choppers haven’t given us the peak power and torque ratings as yet.
+Apart from the seat, Avantura Choppers sources a lot of its parts from specialist companies abroad – the engine is from S&S, the brakes from Beringer, and the tyres from Avon.
+First, let’s get to the heart of the matter.
+Both these motorcycles are powered by an air-cooled 2,000cc V-twin motor.
+Since they’re currently in the process of being homologated by ARAI, Avantura Choppers haven’t given us the peak power and torque ratings as yet.

-Let’s face it, both these motorcycles are extremely intimidating to look at, especially with those large wheels it comes fitted with.
-But once the motorcycle is in motion, it isn’t exceedingly difficult to manage.
-Of course, you can’t expect it to handle like a cruiser but for what it is, the Rudra and the Pravega are both rather easy to manage.
-Avantura Choppers has also managed to get the riding posture absolutely right.
-The ergonomics are absolutely comfortable with everything from the handlebar, pegs to switches well within reach.
-Riding them for long hours will be quite easy as long as you find long stretches of open smooth road.
-The Rudra and Pravega aren’t motorcycles you’d want to ride on rough roads.
-The limited suspension travel and the stiff springs mean that your lower back knows the depth of every pothole on the road.
+Unlike other chopper builders in India, Avantura will work with the customer before the motorcycle is produced.
+This will help them get the riding posture absolutely right for every customer.
+The ergonomics, on the whole, are comfortable – with everything from the handlebar, pegs to switches well within reach.
+Riding for long hours will be quite easy, as long as you find long stretches of open road.
+The Rudra and Pravega aren’t motorcycles you’d want to ride on rough roads or in traffic however.
+The limited suspension travel and the stiff springs mean that your lower back is well aware of the depth of every pothole in the road.

-Price and Deliveries
+Price & Deliveries

 Avantura Choppers has launched the Rudra and Pravega at Rs 23.90 and Rs 21.40 lakhs respectively.
 The company commenced bookings for both at the India Bike Week in November.
 The motorcycles will be delivered three-and-a-half months from the booking date.